 The balance between online and face-to-face components will vary from course to course depending on their instructional goals, student characteristics, instructor background and access to appropriate online resources.
-However this evaluation shows that it is possible to use online resources to make the delivery of introductory science courses more flexible without reducing the learning benefits.
+Despite that each of these was carefully considered when designing this course, some of the responses of the students during the evaluation of the online components were surprising and did not result in overwhelming acceptance.